esperantigo/wca-reguloj-tradukoj/esperanto/wca-regulations.md

     - E3e) Other non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate (see [Regulation 2i1](regulations:regulation:2i1)).
     - E3f) Tools to remove markings (self-supplied), such as correction fluid, correction tape, or erasers.
 - E4) The WCA Delegate may choose to publish the solutions (e.g. photo of the score sheets or transcriptions of solutions).
 - E5) The competitor must not communicate with anyone other than the WCA Delegate or the judge.
-This communication should be about the WCA Regulations and the competitor must not receive assistance deriving their solution.
+This communication should be about the WCA Reguloj and the competitor must not receive assistance deriving their solution.
 Penalty: disqualification of the attempt (DNF).
 - E6) A competitor may join a 3x3x3 Fewest Moves attempt that is already in progress, at the discretion of the WCA Delegate.
 Exception: a competitor must not be permitted to join an ongoing attempt in the following cases:
     - E6a) A competitor has finished their attempt already (see [Guideline E2b+](guidelines:guideline:E2b+)).
     - E6b) The attempt takes place in a competition with multiple physical locations (i.e. "3x3x3 Fewest Moves simultaneous competitions").